rafs-an/smart-greenhouse/README.md

 ## Future Improvements:
--Add voice control integration for hands-free operation.
+- Add voice control integration for hands-free operation.
--Enhance the frontend dashboard with graphs and notifications.
+- Enhance the frontend dashboard with graphs and notifications.
--Integrate AI for predictive watering and fertilization.
+- Integrate AI for predictive watering and fertilization.